Book a Tour →

 GOMA & Cultural Precinct

-๐ŸŽจ Culture
+🎨 Culture

-GOMA sits within Brisbane's remarkable Cultural Precinct โ€” a concentration of major institutions along Grey Street in South Brisbane that includes the Queensland Art Gallery, Queensland Museum, Queensland Performing Arts Centre (QPAC), and the State Library of Queensland.
-You could genuinely spend a full day here without spending a single dollar on admission to the permanent collections.
+GOMA sits within Brisbane's remarkable Cultural Precinct — the Queensland Art Gallery (free, Australian/Asian/Pacific art), Queensland Museum (free, natural history and dinosaurs), Queensland Performing Arts Centre (QPAC), and the State Library of Queensland.
+You could spend a full day here without paying for admission to permanent collections.

 5. Moreton Island Day Trip

 Just 75 minutes by fast ferry from Brisbane lies one of the great day-trip secrets of South East Queensland.
-Moreton Island is the world's third-largest sand island โ€” a place of towering sand dunes, crystal-clear freshwater lakes, spectacular snorkelling over an artificial reef, and nightly dolphin feeding at the iconic Tangalooma Resort.
+Moreton Island (Mulgumpin) is the world's third-largest sand island — a place of towering sand dunes, crystal-clear water, spectacular snorkelling over an artificial reef, and nightly dolphin feeding at Tangalooma Resort.

 5